drnow4u/code-review-checklist/README.md

 What should be check during code review

 ## Check list
+- [ ] All business requirements described in ticket are implemented
 - [ ] Function or method precondition
 - [ ] Function or method postcondition
 - [ ] Object invariants